 Note phytoestrogens from plants also lock onto oestrogen receptors.
 These are weak oestrogens but are useful as they block the receptors stopping the more dangerous oestrogens and xenoestrogens attaching and hence protect against oestrogen excess.
 (They do the same job as the cancer drug tamoxifen which blocks oestrogen receptors).
 Good sources are green vegetables, lentils, kale, pulses, chick peas, broccoli and cabbage.

 The third situation arises because there are normally three oestrogens produced by the ovary.
 They are normally perfectly balanced with two of them, oestradiol (the one found in the pill) and oestrone, being proliferative and growth-promoting whilst the other, oestriol, being anti-proliferative and reduces cell growth.
 The balance is critical.
+Normally the anti-proliferative oestrogen, oestriol makes up 90% of oestrogens whereas the proliferative oestrogens, oestradiol and oestrone only make up 7% and 3% respectively.
+Unfortunately, the pill only uses oestradiol.
 The ratio is known to be important in breast cancer and it is probably important in PCOS, fibrocystic breast disease and endometriosis.
 Some foods such as cruciferous vegetable help to produce the right ratio.
 Iodine also does this (see separate leaflet).

-At the menopause oestrogens only drop by 60% whereas prostesterone levels drop 97% aggravating any imbalance.
+At the menopause oestrogens only drop by 60% whereas progesterone levels drop 97% aggravating any imbalance.

 What to Do